7 Habits for a Healthy Lifestyle

 2: Follow a simple meal plan.

 Highly healthy and fit people have simple meal plans.
-They eat similar meals every day, including the weekend (since poor choices on the weekend can sabotage the work you put in all week!).
-This means a pretty consistent breakfast and lunch, alternating between two to three options, while for dinner, there’s greater variety (have four to seven options in rotation).
+They eat similar meals every day, including the weekend.
+Poor choices on the weekend can sabotage the work you put in all week!
+This means a pretty consistent breakfast and lunch, alternating between two to three options.
+For dinner, there’s greater variety (have four to seven options in rotation).

 3: Sleep on a regular schedule.